BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/14_1_Verifying_Your_Tor_Setup.md

 The basic architecture of the Tor network is made up of the following components:

 * **Tor Client (OP or Onion Proxy).** A Tor client installs local software that acts as an onion proxy.
 It packages application data into cells that are all the same size (512 bytes), which it then sends to the Tor network.
 A cell is the basic unit of Tor transmission.
-* **Onion Node (OR or Onion Router).** Onion nodes transmit cells coming from the Tor client and from online servers.
+* **Onion Node (OR or Onion Router).** An onion node transmits cells coming from the Tor client and from online servers.
 There are three types of onion nodes: input (Guard), intermediate nodes (Middle), and output nodes (Exit).
-*  **Directory Server.** Directory servers store the information of onion routers and onion servers (hidden services), such as their public keys.
+*  **Directory Server.** A Directory server stores information about onion routers and onion servers (hidden services), such as their public keys.
-*  **Onion Servers (hidden server).** Onion servers support TCP applications such as web or IRC as services.
+*  **Onion Server (hidden server).** An onion server supports TCP applications such as web pages or IRC as services.

 ### Understand the Limitations of Tor